When to Call a Private Utility Locator

 Drawings and maps for private utilities may be missing or outdated, or an owner may not even be aware of the utility’s existence.
 Private utilities extend beyond the scope of public utility locators, meaning that an additional service must be used to ensure an area is safe to dig.

 While public utility location “call before you dig” is a useful and necessary step in performing ground work, private utility location is equally important.
-Private utilities are typically unmarked and can be found in numerous locations, including parking lots, apartment complexes and private backyards.
+Private utilities are typically unmarked and can be found in numerous locations, both commercial and residential.
+Locations include parking lots, fire and police stations, industrial areas, hospitals and medical facilities, apartment complexes and even private backyards.
 It is generally the property owner’s job to maintain them, though this varies by state.
 Some examples of buried private utilities are:

 - Septic systems